kwon-young/Research-Master/stage/article/state_of_art.md

 ### Music Symbol Extraction and Classification

+Main problems are segmentation and recognition of overlapping and broken symbols.

 This is a symbol classification problem.
 But some symbol can combine to form other symbol.
 Classifier must be able to cope with this.

-Most common method : hierachical decomposition of the music image.
+Most common method : hierarchical decomposition of the music image.

 #### Template matching